Last Update: 17-Apr-14 18:15 ET

-- The U.S. trade deficit widened in January to $39.1 bln from an upwardly revised $39.0 bln (from $38.7 bln) in December.
-The Briefing.com consensus expected the trade deficit to fall to $37.3 bln.
+- The U.S. trade deficit increased to $42.3 bln in February from a slightly upwardly revised $39.3 bln (from $39.1 bln) in January.
+That was the largest deficit since reaching $43.4 bln in September 2013.
+The Briefing.com consensus pegged the trade deficit at $39.3 bln.

 - The goods deficit rose to $61.7 bln in February from $59.5 in January, an increase of $2.2 bln.
 The services surplus fell $0.8 bln to $19.4 bln in February from $20.2 bln.

 - The increase in the trade deficit should not have been that big of a surprise.
 Exports in January were highly reliant upon a large increase in sales of nonmonetary gold.
 Gold typically trades in an up-and-down pattern, and a large increase in one month is normally followed by a similarly large decrease the next.
 That was exactly what happened in February.
 Nonmonetary gold exports fell by $1.2 bln in February after it boosted exports by $1.8 bln in January.

 - Overall, exports fell by $2.0 bln in February to $190.4 bln.
 Petroleum-based exports declined by $1.2 bln.
 These were offset by a $1.2 bln increase in consumer goods, namely from gems and jewelry ($0.8 bln) and pharmaceutical products ($0.5 bln).